schiesser-it/schiesser-it.github.io/src/content/index.md

 intro_image_hide_on_mobile: true
 ---

-# Building Better Splunk Apps
+# Transforming Businesses with AI-Powered Data Solutions

-We create advanced Splunk applications to help large enterprises use their data more effectively.<br><br>
+We create AI-powered applications to help large enterprises use their data more effectively.<br><br>
 Our apps are designed to be scalable, allow external access, and support custom branding.